Updates from Georgian

 Work-integrated learning *HIDDEN SECTION*

-If a strike starts on March 18, winter semester co-op placements will continue.
+If a strike starts on March 18, winter semester co-op work terms will continue.
 Clinical and field placements will also continue where possible.

 Picket line protocol *HIDDEN SECTION*